The Press

 ESTIMATED PUBLICATION DATE:

-Summer 2025
+Fall 2025

 We have compiled a selection of nearly sixty of Hardy’s poems which we hope will convey a useful and pleasing overview of his work.
 Many of his poems are very well known – ‘The Darkling Thrush’, ‘Afterwards’, ‘In Time of “The Breaking of Nations” ’, and ‘The Ruined Maid’, to name a few – and these will be present.
-But we hope that most of the poems we have chosen will come to the readers as fine surprises.
+But we hope that many of the poems we have chosen will come to the readers as fine surprises.